 Queensland has the second largest Aboriginal and Torres Strait Islander population in Australia with several thousand Indigenous people living in Toowoomba and the surrounding districts.
 The Indigenous community includes Traditional Owners and Indigenous people from throughout Queensland, the Torres Strait and Australia.

 UniSQ strives to improve higher education and employment outcomes for Indigenous Australians.
 The USQ Reconciliation Action Plan: Walking Together commits UniSQ to a range of actions and goals in support of securing unity between Aboriginal and Torres Strait Islander people and other Australians.

-Our Centre for Indigenous Studies, Education and Research (CISER) is dedicated to encouraging and assisting our Indigenous students through their learning journey.
+Our College for First Nations is dedicated to encouraging and assisting our Indigenous students through their learning journey.
 The Aboriginal and Torres Strait Islander Peoples’ Education Strategy provides a framework which the University uses to improve the engagement, participation and success in higher education of Aboriginal and Torres Strait Islander peoples.
 Our Aboriginal and Torres Strait Islander Research Strategy (PDF 502KB) also demonstrates our commitment to producing significant research which focuses on working with regional communities to develop shared narratives – past, present and future.

 To assist in promoting the Indigenous culture and encouraging the further education of Aboriginal and Torres Strait Islander people, we support a number of specialised Indigenous programs, education initiatives and cultural sites:

 - NAIDOC Art Exhibitions

 UniSQ also acknowledges a number of significant dates in the Australian calendar relating to the history and contributions made by Aboriginal and Torres Strait Islander peoples.